-Salmon Sisters is run by co-founders, fishermen, and sisters Emma and Claire, with support from their amazing all-woman team.
+Salmon Sisters is run by co-founders, fishermen, and sisters Emma and Claire, with support from their amazing all-women team.
 Emma and Claire grew up on a homestead in Alaska’s remote Aleutian Islands.
 Their family makes their livelihood harvesting wild seafood from Alaska’s pristine and bountiful waters.
 Since they were young, Emma and Claire have worked on commercial fishing boats and continue to fish each summer while running Salmon Sisters from land and sea.
-Emma is the creative force behind the company, and Claire is all business.

 - Food Security in Alaska – We give fish to the Food Bank of Alaska to support healthy communities connected to traditional and local wild food.